In the context of personal injury law, a catastrophic injury is one that prevents the victim from engaging in any type of gainful work.

 It is in your best interest to work with an injury lawyer if you have sustained a catastrophic injury.
 An experienced attorney will know how to calculate damages, what type of evidence to gather, and effective methods for negotiating with insurance companies.
 Fortunately, most personal injury cases are settled out of court, meaning the at-fault party’s insurance company offers a settlement amount and the claimant accepts the money without ever having to file a lawsuit or go to court.

-The first step in the claims process is to obtain the at-fault party’s insurance information and file a “third party claim” against the insurer.
+The first step in the claims process is to obtain the at-fault party’s insurance information and file a “third-party claim” against the insurer.
 Your lawyer will send a notice of claim to the insurer and wait for their response.
-If the settlement offer is not reasonable or the insurer stalls, your attorney may file a petition with the court, thus beginning the lawsuit process.
+If the settlement offer is not reasonable or the insurer stalls, your attorney may file a complaint with the court, thus beginning the lawsuit process.
 In some cases, this will be enough to motivate the insurance company to increase its settlement offer.
-At DeHoyos Law, our goal is to obtain fair compensation for your damagesand we are prepared to take your case to court if necessary.
+At DeHoyos Law Firm, PLLC, our goal is to avoid trial if possible, but we are prepared to take your case to court if necessary.

 Damages You Can Receive in a Houston Catastrophic Injury Claim